 That’s why it is so important to start early, to make your money work hard for you.
 Putting saving off for even a year could mean you miss out on thousands of dollars.
 Claire Matthews from Massey University says that if you are aiming for a “no thrills” retirement, for which you will need $100,000, starting early will mean smaller regular contributions.
 “If you start saving at 50, you would need to save $127 per week to achieve that by the time you turn 65.
 Start saving at 40, and that reduces to $72 per week."

 Make the most of KiwiSaver

 KiwiSaver is a great retirement saving tool.
 Over your working life, you will be saving 6% of your salary (3% contributed by you and 3% from your employer) without even thinking about it.
-By contributing 6% of a $50,000 salary – or $3,000 a year- for 30 years, you could have around $150,000 tucked away (depending on your what fund your are in and the return you get).
+By contributing 6% of a $50,000 salary – or $3,000 a year- for 30 years, you could have around $150,000 tucked away (depending on what fund you are in and the return you get).
 By being in the right fund to match your risk profile and making sure you get your Member Tax Credit every year, you will get even more.